Understanding Plant Naming, Trademarks and Patents

 Due to serendipitous cross-pollination of orchards on the East Coast by birds, insects and wind, new species of apples, pears and stone fruits began to emerge.
 As nurseries discovered these varieties and began to develop them, the owners started becoming concerned about how to protect the products they had developed.
-Writing for Smithsonian, Daniel J. Kevles notes that there was worrisome confusion created by multiple names springing up for individual plants.
+Writing for Smithsonian Magazine, Daniel J. Kevles notes that there was worrisome confusion created by multiple names springing up for individual plants.

 As fruit varieties burgeoned, so did a confusing array of synonyms for the varieties.
 To protect their efforts and the reputation of their products, fruit developers turned to artists to render botanically accurate pictures of their fruit.
 This is a good point at which to begin a rough timeline of U.S. trademarking and patenting of plants.11

-1867 - American Fruit Growers Develop Naming Code: The first national plant growers' organization, the American Pomological Society, creates code of nomenclature for cultivated plants.17
+1867 - American Fruit Growers Develop Naming Code.The first national plant growers' organization, the American Pomological Society, creates code of nomenclature for cultivated plants.14

 How FBTS Follows the Laws

-The law allows growers to apply for a license from the owner of a registered trademark when growers want to use the name to sell legally active, properly trademarked plants.
-However, companies holding legally active registered trademarks often require purchase of plant starts from their companies.
+The law allows growers to apply for a license from the owner of a registered trademark when the grower wants to use the name to sell legally active, properly trademarked plants.
+However, most companies holding legally active registered trademarks require purchase of plant starts from their companies.

 If a plant developer nullifies a registered trademark through faulty trademarking, incorrect publication of the trademark name or by allowing others to misuse the name, then we are not compelled to purchase a license to use the trademarked name and do not have to use the trademark or registered trademark format for that plant on our website or in any printed materials.